billiegoose/decshell/README.md

-# BashCMT
+# Declarative Shell
-BASH Configuration Management Tool - the shell script alternative to overkill tools like Chef, Puppet, and Ansible
+The shell script alternative to overkill tools like Chef, Puppet, and Ansible